emca-it/OP5-Documentation/howto/HOWTOs/How_to_Upgrade_to_op5_Monitor_6.0.md

 # Good to know

 -   Basic Linux knowledge is required.
--   The LDAP authentication is totally rewritten, if you are using an LDAP integration with op5 monitor today your configuration will be converted.
+-   The LDAP authentication is totally rewritten, if you are using an LDAP integration with OP5 Monitor today your configuration will be converted.
 Make sure to read the manual on LDAP integration and go through your configuration after the upgrade to make sure everything is working.

 # Preparations

-1. Download the latest Appliance System 6 (op5 APS) and op5 Monitor 6 from <http://www.op5.com/get-op5-monitor/download/>
+1. Download the latest Appliance System 6 (op5 APS) and OP5 Monitor 6 from <http://www.op5.com/get-op5-monitor/download/>
 2. Burn the ISO image on a CD.

 # Upgrade old system

 Before we can install the new version we have to make sure the old server is up to date so that the backup will include everything.
-If you are using a op5 Monitor below version 5.2.0 please follow the [upgrade path how-to](http://www.op5.com/how-to/upgrade-paths-for-op5-products/) first.****
+If you are using a OP5 Monitor below version 5.2.0 please follow the [upgrade path how-to](http://www.op5.com/how-to/upgrade-paths-for-op5-products/) first.****
 ****

 1. Run the following command to upgrade the system to latest version